Wyntuition/jekyll-now/todo/02-work-internal.md

     - How's it going towards your goals?
     - tech, not
     - Where are you looking to go?
-- PD: review where you're at
+- PD: review where you're at, development plan
 - Discuss other projects (xpert, etc)
 - Praise